aditya-wuw/Copy-Chan/README.md

 - custom limit for records
 - customizable theme
 - customizable shortcut
-- button to have the clipbord refresh on startup (delete all records every boot)
+- button to have the clipboard refresh on startup (delete all records every boot)

 and many more (≧◡≦)